hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 .. image:: images/4_recent_operations.png
 	:align: center

-If you want access to your Wakanda Solution logs you can click on the ``application logs`` button to be redirected to the application logs view.
+If you want to access your Wakanda Solution logs, click on the ``Application Logs`` button to be redirected to the application logs view.

 .. image:: images/5_application_log_link.png
 	:align: center